 Course measurement: Measured by GPS but if you have a Garmin or Suunto or similar measuring device, please measure it for us together with elevation rise and fall.

 Accreditation: The race is sanctioned by Athletics Australia, Qld Athletics and Australian Ultra Runners Association.
 It is a qualifying event for Six Foot track and the world ultra trail championships and is recognised by the International Trail Running Association.

 Electronic timing will be employed for these races.
 The timing is activated by a shoe tag.
 Please affix it to your shoe lace.
 It will not work if carried in your pocket or attached to your race bib.
 Please remember to hand the chip in when you finish your race.
 Also, these are races, not time trials.
 Consequently, we use gun times rather than chip times.
-That is, time starts when the race director calls “go”, not when you cross the start line.
+Everyone starts together.
+We do not use wave starts.
+Time starts when the race director calls “go”, not when you cross the start line.
 First past the post wins the race.

 Racebib and timing chip collection: